wanyakrecipes/coft-web/content/posts/2022-08-05-be-patient/index.md

 The moment when *Fear Inoculum* started was incredibly emotional.
 The moment when Maynard started singing was spine tingling.
 The sunset lighting, a piercing orange sun with a volcanic energy, was beautiful.

-I can’t believe I saw them play *The Grudge*, *Mantra* and *The Patient*…in a row. *The Patient* was the first Tool song I really liked.
+I can’t believe I saw them play *The Grudge*, *Eon Blue Apocalypse* and *The Patient*…in a row. *The Patient* was the first Tool song I really liked.

 Maynard absolutely nailed *I must persuade you another way* during *Pushit*… on both nights.